Overclocking

 Download from website

 Nothing can beat a solid gaming session.
-Of course, you can have as many tools as you want in your arsenal to make sure your overclocks are stable, but even tools don’t always show up the cracks.
-There have been times when Prime95 and AIDA have both come back clear even after 24 hours but, an Hour of Tomb Raider at the highest possible settings can bring a stable pc down to its knees with ease.
+You can have as many tools as you want in your arsenal to make sure your overclocks are stable but even tools don’t always show up the cracks. there has been times when Prime95 and AIDA have both come back clear even after 24 hours but, an Hour of Tomb Raider at the highest possible settings can bring a stable pc down to its knees with ease.

 When you have finished stability testing your machine, make sure to have a good gaming session.